-The lime is mixed by feed dry lime from the lime silo into the jet mixer to contact the lime with a high speed jet of water.
+The lime is mixed by feeding dry lime from the lime silo into the jet mixer, forcing it to make contact with a high speed jet of water.
 The slurry then flows into the Lime Slurry Tank and then pumped back into the jet mixer.
 Lime is added until the density is correct.

 - 1. Open the 3 " valve on the lime pump header to feed the inlet of the jet mixer - 2.
 Open the 2" valve on the lime pump header to feed second jet on the mixer to assist pushing the lime slurry into the lime slurry tank. - 3.
 Start the auger from the lime silo. - 4.
 Control the flow of lime from the silo to the jet mixer with the crank operated knife gate. - 5.
-If the lime stops flowing into the auger then use the air fluidizers on the bottom of the silo to loosen up the lime.
+If the lime stops flowing into the auger, use the air fluidizers on the bottom of the silo to loosen up the lime.
 Be sure the knife gate is closed when doing this. - 6.
 Check the density of the slurry and continue to add lime until 17% solids by weight is achieved. - 7.
 Close the 2" valve to the Jet Mixer. - 8.
 Close the 3" valve to the Jet Mixer. - 9.
 Connect the 3" hose to the 4" discharge hose using the adapter. - 10.
 Run to 3" lines to circulate the lime while minimizing the back pressure on the pump.

-12.3.
-Flow monitoring
+12.3 Flow monitoring

 The flow is calculated using Fisher Scientific flow meters attached to each of the 5 siphon lines and is continuous monitored by a data logger.
-The total flow for the day is recorded on the Daily Operating Log and the record for the cumulative volumes treated.
+The total daily flow and cumulative flow is recorded on the Daily Operating Log.
+Pond Level marked on the valve assembly and is 201.001m.
+The gauge must be read carefully using the marks which are varying lengths and shapes.
+Note that the bottom of the bars are even numbers and the top of the bars are odd numbers and the new gauge has these marked.
+Examine the chart in Appendix E4 to understand how to read the depth gauge.